Rise to Success: Career Highlights of Jordan Clarkson

 On August 25, 2014, Jordan Clarkson officially signed with the Los Angeles Lakers.

-2014: NBA Draft and Trade to Lakers
+2014: NBA Draft Selection and Trade to the Lakers

-March 24, 2015: First Asian-American Starting Backcourt
+March 24, 2015: First Asian-American Starting Backcourt in NBA History

-On March 24, 2015, Jordan Clarkson, along with Jeremy Lin, became the first Asian-American starting back court in NBA history.
+On March 24, 2015, Jordan Clarkson, along with Jeremy Lin, became the first Asian-American starting backcourt in NBA history.

-August 2015: Visit to the Philippines
+August 2015: Visited the Philippines

 In August 2015, Jordan Clarkson visited the Philippines to observe the training of Gilas and fulfill commitments as an endorser of Smart Communications.